derickgross/Dagpay/README.md

 **_https://dagpaypayroll.z20.web.core.windows.net/_**

-Dagpay React, built with React using the same C# Azure Function endpoints as its vanilla JS predecessor, is hosted on Heroku:
+Dagpay React, built with React using the same serverless backend as its vanilla JS predecessor, is hosted on Heroku:

 **_http://dagpay.herokuapp.com/_**